galk-research/pddlsim/README.md

 ## Documentation

 The documentation is maintained in the [PDDLSIM wiki](https://github.com/galk-research/pddlsim/wiki).
-To start, see [Getting Started](https://github.com/galk-research/pddlsim/wiki/Getting-Started).
+To start, see [the tutorial](https://github.com/galk-research/pddlsim/wiki/Tutorial).
 The documentation also includes usage guidelines, information about creating agents that interact with the simulator, and more.

 ## Installation